-Once you've completed your business logic, feel free to add a user interface with jQuery so you can run your application in the browser.
+Once you've completed your business logic, feel free to add a user interface so you can run your application in the browser.
 Do not add a UI until after you've written and tested all business logic.

 When you get to consonants, don't try to solve it all at once.
 Instead, start with an example of a word that only has one consonant.
 Next, try a word with two consonants.
 Finally, work your way up to a word with three consonants.
 After you've written passing tests for this code, tackle the exceptions to the rule like "qu" and "y".
 Then, when your application can successfully translate single words, work on translating entire sentences.

 Here are a few methods that you may want to consider for solving this problem.
 Note that there are plenty of other ways to solve this problem, too!

 Take a look at this and other documentation to gather the tools you'll need before you try to fulfill your specs.

 We haven't covered regular expressions yet because we want you to primarily focus on looping.
 But if you want to try out regular expressions and you are comfortable with looping, now is your chance to refactor Pig Latin using regular expressions as described in the lesson Further Exploration: Introduction to Regular Expressions.

 Note: Once again, do not worry about using regex if you are still trying to understand loops.
 You do not need to use regex on any code reviews!